 One of the biggest questions that I had prior starting out on my honey bee keeping journey had to do with how the chickens and the bees will coexist in my yard.
-I was nervous.
-I knew nothing about keeping bees, yet I knew a lot about keeping chickens.
-I wondered to myself.
+I was nervous because I knew nothing about keeping bees.
+Yet I knew a lot about keeping chickens.
+I wondered to myself?
 Will the bees sting the chickens?
 Will the chickens bother the beehives?
 What will happen if the bees swarm?
 Can my chickens still free range in the yard with beehives present?
 Do chickens and bees get along?

 Apparently, bees and chickens can get along famously.

-Chickens can happily free range even with bee hives present.
-Sometimes, they like to hang out in front of the hive snacking on bees that are fully loaded with pollen coming in for a landing returning to the hive.
+Chickens happily free range even with bee hives present.
+Sometimes, they hang out in front of the hive.
+They snack on bees that are fully loaded with pollen and coming in for a landing.
 If this is the case, chickens can be deterred with temporary fencing.

 People who live in areas with bears keep their hives inside of the chicken’s run for safety.
 Chickens will hop on top and roost on the hives, happily coexisting.
 Flock keepers, as a precaution, will lock the chickens into the coop when the hives need to be opened or manipulated.

 Chickens will pick clean the areas under the hives, cleaning up hive debris and dead bees.
-They will also eat live bugs and beetles that prey on the hives.
+In addition, they will also eat live bugs and beetles that prey on the hives.

 Chickens will pick honey comb clean of unwanted and unnecessary debris.